spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-merchant-portal-core-feature-integration.md

 If you want to configure deployment configuration to automatically install and build Merchant Portal, you need to change frontend dependencies and install commands in the deployment Yaml:

-- Remove existing Yves and Zed dependencies install commands from deployment Yaml: yves-isntall-dependenciesand yves-isntall-dependencies
+- Remove existing Yves and Zed dependencies install commands from deployment Yaml:

+ yves-isntall-dependencies and yves-isntall-dependencies

 - Update project install dependencies command dependencies-install command to: